AZAMPAY-LTD/AzamPayWooCommercePlugin/README.md

 * **AzamPay Checkout API** is fully supported.

 == Upgrade Notice ==

+= 1.0.5 =
+Removed "Pay with other MNO" button.
+All payment options are displayed by default.

+= 1.0.4 =
+This version fix css issues.

+= 1.0.3 =
+This version adds a separate the menu id on woocommerce settings layout.

 = 1.0.2 =
 This version adds a source field in the checkout data.